 Best Magnetic Tiles for Kids (and on a budget): PicassoTiles

-So it depends a bit on your family and needs, but I hope this comparison helps you make the decision of which magnetic blocks to invest in for your situation.
+So it depends a bit on your family and needs, but I hope this comparison helps you make the decision of which set of magnetic tiles to invest in for your situation or gifting.
 Happy building!